Last Call

 Now he calls to tell me after two years of chemo

-Cleveland lose the World Series.
+Cleveland lose the World Series alone.

-I told him to take care.
+I tell him to take care.

-I still have the messages, the lacy tapes
+I still have the tapes,

-turned white climbing the wet basement wall,
+black stacks climbing the wet basement wall,

 his sound a powder